 Autism: Two animal studies show that chemicals in marijuana may help symptoms of some forms of autism.
 A study of children with autism is underway at the University of California Irvine Medical Center.

 Cancer: Several studies on animal and human cells and a small study on 9 people suggested THC and other cannabinoids (chemicals derived from cannabis) might slow the growth of brain cancer.
 Multiple lab studies in human cells have also shown the potential for them to slow other kinds of cancers, such as breast cancer and leukemia; no studies in people have taken place.

 Chronic Pain: More than 45 studies have looked at marijuana and pain related to chronic diseases such as cancer, diabetes, fibromyalgia, multiple sclerosis, HIV, rheumatoid arthritis, and spinal injuries.
 The studies have included smoked marijuana, along with herbal and man-made forms.
+Cannabidiol can help with pain relief, according to recent research.
 The majority of the studies showed an improvement in pain relief in comparison to a placebo or to other traditional pain medications.
 About a quarter of the studies showed no improvement.

 Epilepsy: Personal stories and animal studies have shown that cannabidiol, one of the chemicals in cannabis, may help seizures in children with epilepsy.
 New York University just announced it will do a study of children with epilepsy and marijuana.